 - Create a plan for your campaign

-- Identify the type of advertising you want to pursue and the audience you are targeting.
+- Identify the type of advertising you want to pursue and your target audience.

-- Research what channels will be most effective for your messages, such as TV, radio, internet ads, or flyers in mailboxes
+- Research what channels will be most effective for your messages, such as TV, radio, internet ads, or mailbox flyers.

 - Understand what your target audience wants and cares about

 - Speak to the values of your target audience

 - Create messages relevant to your target audience, not just “issues” or “politics.”